Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111)

 The harmonic vibrational free energy was calculated as

 where $N_{\rm{modes}}=3N - 3$ when the free energy of a clean surface is calculated ($N$ is the number of atoms in a unit cell), $N_{\rm{modes}}=3N - 3N_{\rm{s}}$ ($N_s$ is the number of surface atoms in a unit cell) when the free energy of molecules adsorbed on surface is calculated, and $3N_m - 6$ ($N_m$ is the number of atoms in a molecule), when the free energy of an isolated molecule is calculated.
 Rotational and translational contributions were added for the free molecule according to the rigid-body and ideal gas textbook expressions~\cite{Landau_Lifshitz_vol5}.
 The expression above only takes into account vibrations at the $\Gamma$ point of the unit cell.
-Because we focus mostly on molecular vibrations in this work, this approximation does not introduce large errors in the calculated free energy differences.
+Because we focus mostly on molecular vibrations, \rev{which show a very small phonon band dispersion, and employ large unit cells}, this approximation does not introduce large errors in the calculated free energy differences.
 For the translational term, we took a pressure of $10^{-8}$ Pa, which is close to the reported experimental conditions~\cite{Koitaya_2012}.

 The quasi-harmonic ZPE-corrected energy of adsorption $E^{*}_{\rm{ads}}$ was calculated as a difference between the energy at the equilibrium distance and at $10$~\r{A} away from the surface, which is considered to be far enough to remove all molecule-surface interaction,